gem/oq-engine/doc/breaking-hazardlib.md

 We will need to thing of a multi-step strategy, going from the current class-oriented IMTs to numpy-oriented IMTs without breaking anything until the very last step.

+It would be nice to be able to vectorize by IMT.
+But that will be difficult even, having numpy-oriented IMTs.
+At minimum one will have to refactor the usage of the CoeffsTable.

 This is going to be long (months/years).
 It is also possible that we will never reach the ideal.
 Also, in the normal case with many sites (national